Emergency Savings Is Not A Budget Category You Should Forget

 - Peace of mind

-- A bucket of change in your closet or money under your mattress–This is only good for rainy day spare coin to save you from gong to the ATM.
+- A bucket of change in your closet or money under your mattress–This is only good for rainy day spare coin to save you from going to the ATM.

-- Line of Credit, HELOC (home equity line of credit)- some people use this as their emergency fund however I would suggest this as a last resort.
-Save for your emergency fund in a special place.
+- Line of Credit, HELOC (home equity line of credit)– This is where you remove money from the equity that you’ve paid into your home.
+Some people use this as their emergency fund however I would suggest this as a last resort.

 - Family and Friends– Thinking you can run to your family each time there is a crisis may be draining on friends and family.